 Video pros who need to send content at maximum resolution or in RAW will find that MASV can deliver terabytes of data (including individual files up to 15 TB in size) from the browser or the insanely fast and reliable MASV app.

 It’s free to get started.
-Our free trial gives you 20 GB of data so you can test our speed and see the MASV difference for yourself.
-Once you sign on, you’ll pay just $0.25/GB and can send as much or as little data as you need to.
+Our free account gives you 10 GB of data every month so you can test our speed and see the MASV difference for yourself.

 MASV File Transfer